RMITLibrary/easy_cite/markdown/chicagoa.md

 ##### Rule

 > {.hanging-indent}Note number.
-AI tool used, Month Day, Year, Creator of tool, Appendix.{/.hanging-indent}
+AI tool used, Month Day, Year, Creator of tool, URL, Appendix.{/.hanging-indent}

 ##### Example

 > {.hanging-indent}1.
-Text generated using Bard, June 23, 2023, Google, see Appendix for generated text and prompt used.{/.hanging-indent}
+Text generated using Claude, January 22, 2024, Anthropic, https://claude.ai/chats, see Appendix for prompt used and output generated.{/.hanging-indent}

 #### How to reference AI-generated images